 Where there is a Give Way sign, there will also be a broken white line across the path of approaching traffic.
 You must 'Give Way' to any vehicle or pedestrian crossing your path.
 Slow down and stop if necessary to avoid a collision.
-Always make sure the intersection is clear and it is safe to proceed before doing so.

-You must slow down while approaching a pedestrian crossing indicated by road markings and traffic lights or a police officer.
+Always make a pedestrian crossing indicated by road markings and traffic lights or a police officer.
 If you are not allowed to pass, you must stop before the crossing, and when the signals indicate that you may go, you must wait until the crossing is clear.
-Where there are no pedestrian crossing signals or police officers at a crossing, you must stop and give the way to pedestrians.
+Where there are no pedestrian crossing signals or police officers at a crossing, you must stop and give the way to pedestrians..